 Answers To Your Questions

 Didn’t get that job or promotion because your name came up on a criminal background check?
-Attorney Q. Lynn Johnson in Dallas can help you clear your record and your name if you qualify for an expunction or a nondisclosure.
+Attorney Q. Lynn Johnson in Dallas can help you clear your record and your name if you qualify for an expungement or a sealed criminal record.

-How Does An Expunction Differ From A Nondisclosure?
+How Does An Expungement Differ From A Nondisclosure?

 If you successfully completed deferred adjudication probation, nondisclosure may be available.
 A nondisclosure “seals” the arrest, charge, verdict and probation records and permits you to deny that an arrest or charge ever took place.
 However, the government is not ordered to destroy the criminal case information and may release it to certain justice agencies if authorized by statute or executive order.